At a Glance

 When so much of a couple’s energy is devoted to their child, it’s no surprise that there’s less of it to available nurture their own relationship.
-On top of that, many couples approach their child’s learning and attention issues differently.
+On top of that, many couples approach their child’s learning and thinking differences differently.
 This can cause friction in a relationship.

-Studies show that when a marriage is already weak, the added stress of raising a child with learning and attention issues can cause it to falter.
+Studies show that when a marriage is already weak, the added stress of raising a child with learning and thinking differences can cause it to falter.
 On the other hand, a relationship that’s already solid may become stronger if a couple works well together to meet their child’s needs.

-Here are some of the most common challenges couples face when they have a child with learning and attention issues.
+Here are some of the most common challenges couples face when they have a child with learning and thinking differences.

 Relationship Challenge #1: Different Coping Responses

-Finding out their child has a learning or attention issue can hit parents hard.
+Finding out their child has a learning or thinking difference can hit parents hard.
 Typically, they go through a grieving process that has six stages.
 The stages includes shock, denial, anger, guilt, acceptance and, eventually, moving forward.